INTO-CPS-Association/example_digital-twin_incubator/README.md

 - Controller: Raspberry Pie?
 - Styrofoam box: https://www.bauhaus.dk/opbevaringskasse-med-lag-50-l-59-5-x-39-5-cm

-Heater and fan are currently the same, but it would be good to seperate them.
+Heater and fan are currently the same, but it would be good to separate them.
 Any inputs are very welcome!

 ## Software
 - Microcontroller programming